JuliaImages/juliaimages.github.io/docs/src/install.md

 However, most users will want to take one or two additional steps: ensuring that you can load and display images.

+!!! note
+    People in some regions such as China might fail installing/precompiling `Images` due to poor network status.
+Using proxy/VPN that has stable connection to Amazon S3 and Github can solve this issue.

 ## Loading your first image

 When testing ideas or just following along with the documentation, it can be